 Don't forget your feet

 Streamlining your shoes can be tricky, especially if you have a formal event, such as a wedding, in your travel plans.
-If that’s the case, plan to repeat the same pair of heels at the rehearsal dinner and ceremony, and then bring one (or two) other adaptable styles that can go from day to night.
-“The most transitional shoe in California is a flat lace-up sandal,” says Simonds.
-“It can get you from the beach to a fun brunch, to a casual dinner with ease.”
+If that’s the case, plan to use the same pair of heels at the rehearsal dinner and the ceremony, and then bring one (or two) other adaptable styles that can go from day to night.
+'The most transitional shoe in California is a flat lace-up sandal,' says Simonds.
+'It can get you from the beach to a fun brunch, to a casual dinner with ease.'

 In terms of their footwear, try to keep it simple.
-“With our kids, we opt for sneakers for both, plus one actual shoe, like Mary Janes or flats for our daughter,” says Bergamotto.
-“If we know we’ll be spending lots of time at the beach, then skip the ‘shoe’ and opt for water shoes, which also double nicely as casual stroll-around-town shoes.”
+'With our children, we opt for trainers for both, plus one actual shoe, like bar shoes or flats for our daughter,' says Bergamotto.
+'If we know we’ll be spending lots of time at the beach, then we skip the "shoe" and opt for water shoes, which also double nicely as casual stroll-around-town shoes.'

 Shop when you arrive

-Lastly, if your suitcases are nearly impossible to zip, think about what you can buy once you reach your destination—and use up before you head home—such as sunscreen, snacks, and wipes.
-Also consider what kinds of things you’re likely to pick up along the way, such as a sweatshirt or hat, so that you don’t end up with duplicates.
+Lastly, if your suitcases are nearly impossible to zip shut, think about what you can buy once you reach your destination—and use up before you head home—such as sun cream, snacks and wipes.
+Also consider what kinds of things you’re likely to buy along the way, such as a sweatshirt or hat, so that you don’t end up with duplicates.
 Got all that?
 Alright.
 Ready, set, pack!